aisha-gregg/aisha-blog/src/posts/lisbon.md

 This is something I hear time and time again.
 Expectations can ruin you.
 They present you with so much veiled distraction from reality's truth.

 And that is exactly what I did before heading to Lisbon, Portugal, in January of 2020.
-(Unknowingly, it would be one of the very last trips (outside of Spain) that I would embark on before the global pandemic led to international quarantine and lockdown.)
+(Unknowingly, it would be one of the very last trips that I would embark on before the global pandemic led to international quarantine and lockdown.)

 But I had **NO** expectations.